 Benefits to scrape hotel data

 - Monitor hotel prices or the rating of hotels

 Knowing what your competitors offer can help you stay on top of the game, especially when the competition is fierce as accommodation services.
-With the prevalence of hotel or homestay booking sites all around us, it can't be easier to compare prices and find the next best deal.
-Have room prices adjusted and updated in a timely manner can be critical to the final sales figure.
+Having room prices adjusted and updated in a timely manner is critical to the final sales figure.

 - Predict Occupancy rate

 Predicting when the hotel has the highest and lowest occupancy rate is vital for an effective pricing strategy, especially during holiday times.

 - Brand management: what are customers saying about you or your competitors

 Having reviews and comments scrapped and analyzed can help you keep an eye on how customers are feeling towards the hotel and the services offered.

 And some other benefits like snagging the best hotel deals, developing effective marketing strategies, creating customer personas, etc.